In This Article

 - Notes: just some basic explanations about the spreadsheet.

 - Speak Thai in 15 Days #2.
 This refers to the vocabulary picked up after we finished the first book in class.
 There is actually a second book in the series but often it covers the same vocabulary as the first book so the majority of words included here are from the classroom or from my experiences out of class.
+This is good for beginners but all these words are also included in the main Vocab sheet.

 - Classifiers.
 This is not the complete list, but the more common ones.
 I have forgotten the original source.